aaronlsmiles/aaronlsmiles.github.io/_posts/2023-01-05-SoundVerse.markdown

 #author: "Aaron Smiles"
 #authors: "<strong>Aaron Smiles</strong>"
 ---
-Managing the development of a suite of generative audio tools using LLMs, transformers, and diffusion.
+Managed the development and deployment of a suite of generative AI audio tools using LLMs, transformers, and diffusion.